North Korea–South Korea relations: Park Geun-hye government

 In the first week of August 2015, a mine went off at the DMZ, wounding two South Korean soldiers.
 The South Korean government accused the North of planting the mine, which the North denied.
-After that South Korea restarted propaganda broadcasts to the North.
+After that, South Korea restarted propaganda broadcasts to the North.

 On 20 August 2015, North Korea fired a shell on the city of Yeoncheon.
 South Korea launched several artillery rounds in response.
 There were no casualties in the South, but some local residents evacuated.
 The shelling caused both countries to adopt pre-war statuses and a talk that was held by high level officials in the Panmunjeom to relieve tensions on 22 August 2015, and the talks carried over to the next day.
 Nonetheless, while talks were going on, North Korea deployed over 70 percent of their submarines, which increased the tension once more on 23 August 2015.
 Talks continued into the next day and finally concluded on 25 August when both parties reached an agreement and military tensions were eased.

 Despite peace talks between South Korea and North Korea on 9 September 2016 regarding the North's missile test, North Korea continued to progress with its missile testing.
 North Korea carried out its fifth nuclear test as part of the state's 68th anniversary since its founding.
 In response South Korea revealed that it had a plan to assassinate Kim.

-According to a 2017 Korea Institute for National Unification, 58% of South Korean citizens had responded that unification is necessary.
-Among the respondents of the 2017 survey, 14% said 'we really need unification' while 44% said 'we kind of need the unification'.
+According to a 2017 Korea Institute for National Unification, 58% of South Korean citizens had responded that unification was necessary.
+Among the respondents to the 2017 survey, 14% said 'we really need unification' while 44% said 'we kind of need the unification'.
 Regarding the survey question of 'Do we still need unification even if ROK and DPRK could peacefully coexist?', 46% agreed and 32% disagreed.